 - caster sugar

-- strawberry jam or whatever your favourite is
+- strawberry jam or whatever your favorite is

-Bake the doughnuts for 10-12 minutes.
-After 8 minutes we usually turn the trays around to ensure the doughnuts brown evenly but keep an eye on them and check again after 10 minutes.
+- Bake the donuts for 10-12 minutes.
+After 8 minutes we usually turn the trays around to ensure the donuts brown evenly but keep an eye on them and check again after 10 minutes.

-Remove the doughnuts from the oven and leave to cool for 10 minutes.
+- Remove the donuts from the oven and leave to cool for 10 minutes.

-Brush the doughnuts with the melted spread, then dunk them straight into the sugar until fully coated (add more sugar to the bowl as you go).
-Then, using a knife, make an incision into the side of each doughnut approximately 2/3 of the way in.
+- Brush the donuts with the melted spread, then dunk them straight into the sugar until fully coated (add more sugar to the bowl as you go).
+Then, using a knife, make an incision into the side of each donut approximately 2/3 of the way in.

-Add half a jar of jam to a piping bag with a small nozzle and pipe the jam into the doughnuts via the incision made earlier.
-And there you have it, homemade baked jammy doughnuts!
+- Add half a jar of jam to a piping bag with a small nozzle and pipe the jam into the doughnuts via the incision made earlier.
+And there you have it, homemade baked jammy donuts!
 Best eaten fresh.